speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ## Hyperdrive
 The hyperdrive is a propulsion system that allows a starship to reach lightspeed and traverse the void between stars in the alternate dimension of hyperspace.
 For a starship to have a hyperdrive, it must have a vacant hyperdrive slot modification.

-The hyperdrive functions by sending hypermatter particles to hurl a ship into hyperspace while<br> preserving the vessel's mass/energy profile, and<br> requires a functional hyperdrive motivator to do so.<br> The vessel then travels along a programmed course<br> until it drops back into normal space—realspace—at its<br> destination.
+The hyperdrive functions by sending hypermatter particles to hurl a ship into hyperspace while<br> preserving the vessel's mass/energy profile, and<br> requires a functional hyperdrive motivator to do so.<br> The vessel then travels along a programmed course<br> until it drops back into normal spaceï¿½realspaceï¿½at its<br> destination.

 A deployed operator can engage the hyperdrive as an action, after which it takes 1 minute to boot up.
 During that time, if the ship takes damage, it must make a Constitution saving throw (DC = 10 or half the damage taken, whichever is higher).
 On a failed save, the hyperdrive fails to boot.
 If the ship takes damage from multiple sources, it makes a separate saving throw for each source of damage.